 On April 23, we held our most recent Noom Scientific Advisory Board meeting.
 World-renowned experts in weight management and healthy behavior change convened for a 3-hour session to provide guidance on our research and product.
 This is important because it provides us...

 Can sense of smell impact health and weight?

-What does this mean?
-This study was in mice, too early to say whether you should start holding your nose while eating lunch.
+This study was done on mice, so it’s too early to say whether you should start holding your nose while eating lunch.
 However, it does suggest that smell isn’t just about enjoying your meal, it can also trigger your body to build up fat stores.

 Thanks for your interest in Noom.

 Please use the form below if you have questions about our research or would like to partner and contribute to our science.

 If you’d like to partner with us, please let us know about your research interests and what kind of collaboration you’re envisioning.